SjRNMzU/countdown_solver/README.md

 ### Description

+Multi-threaded extended countdown number game solver.
 Based on the countdown number game, this will generate all binary tree permutations with N-1 leaves (N being the number of cmd line args).
 Brute force all permutations of mathematical operations for all permutations of numbers for all permutations of binary trees with (N-1) leaves.
 The countdown numbers game has been expanded to include the exponent operation.
 Input numbers may be used 0 or 1 times and the aim of the game is to combine the inputs to get the target number.

 ### Usage